sgamon/star-smuggler/README.md

 ### 2016-03-25

+The markdown rules now have cross-ref links for all rules and encounters.

+### 2016-03-25

 Wow, it took _way_ more effort to convert to markdown than I anticipated.
-Converting wargame rules to markdown is not to taken lightly.
+Converting wargame rules to markdown is not to be taken lightly.

 That said - mission accomplished!
 Rules are now in clean markdown format.